Jeffrey J. Kripal

-Jeffrey John Kripal (born 1962) is an American college professor.
+Jeffrey John Kripal (born 1962) is an American religious studies scholar.
 He is the J. Newton Rayzor Chair in Philosophy and Religious Thought at Rice University in Houston, Texas.
 While chairman of the Religion Department at Rice, he helped found their "GEM" program, with a doctoral concentration in "Gnosticism, Esotericism, and Mysticism".

 His work includes the study of comparative erotics and ethics in mystical literature, American countercultural translations of Asian religions, and the history of Western esotericism from gnosticism to New Age religions.
 Kripal is the founder of the Archives of the Impossible.

-Scholarly Impact

-Kali's Child
+Career

-Kripal's 1995 book Kali's Child: The Mystical and the Erotic in the Life and Teachings of Ramakrishna was a study of the Bengali mystic Ramakrishna.
-The book was a psychoanalytic study arguing that Ramakrishna's mystical experiences involved a strong homoerotic dimension.
+Kripal's first book, Kali's Child: The Mystical and the Erotic in the Life and Teachings of Ramakrishna, analyzed the Bengali mystic Ramakrishna.
+Taking a psychoanalytic approach, Kripal argued that Ramakrishna's mystical experiences involved a strong homoerotic dimension.
 The book won the American Academy of Religion's History of Religions Prize for the Best First Book of 1995.
 A second, revised edition was published in 1998.
-The book has been dogged by controversy ever since its initial publication in 1995.
-The book's claims have been questioned by Alan Roland and other scholars, as well as members of the Ramakrishna Mission such as Swami Tyagananda and Pravrajika Vrajaprana, often on the grounds of obvious translation errors.
-However, Bengal scholar Brian Hatcher has defended Kripal's translations.

-Esalen: America and the Religion of No Religion
+Kali's Child has been dogged by controversy ever since its initial publication in 1995.
+Its claims have been questioned by Alan Roland and other scholars, as well as members of the Ramakrishna Mission such as Swami Tyagananda and Pravrajika Vrajaprana.
+Translation errors have been a frequent target, although Bengal scholar Brian Hatcher has defended Kripal's translations.
+Rajiv Malhotra criticized Kripal (along with Wendy Doniger and many other scholars of India) in the book Invading the Sacred: An Analysis of Hinduism Studies in America.

+Kripal has responded to the book's critics but shifted his research focus away from Hinduism afterward, saying, “I stuck with it and responded as best as I could for about six or seven years.
+It just wore me down after a while.
+At some point I felt like it wasn’t worth it anymore, that it was starting to affect my health.
+I couldn’t go anywhere, any conference or anything, without having to deal with the thought police, as it were.”

-In 2007 The University of Chicago Press released Esalen: America and the Religion of No Religion, Kripal's account of the Esalen Institute, the retreat center and think-tank located in Big Sur, California.
+Kripal's 2001 book Roads of Excess, Palaces of Wisdom: Eroticism and Reflexivity in the Study of Mysticism is a study of five religious studies scholars: Evelyn Underhill, Louis Massignon, R. C. Zaehner, Agehananda Bharati, and Elliot Wolfson.
+In 2007 the University of Chicago Press released Esalen: America and the Religion of No Religion, Kripal's account of the Esalen Institute, the retreat center and think-tank located in Big Sur, California.
 Writing in the Journal of American History, Catherine Albanese called it "a highly personal account that is also a superb historiographical exercise and a masterful work of analytical cultural criticism."